AdobeDocs/pdfservices-api-documentation/src/pages/overview/index.md

 Increasingly content and application owners are looking for easy-to-use PDF functionality when building modern web experiences.
 They are looking to cloud-based platforms with simple and reliable plug-and-play services.

-Adobe Document Services has five main APIs: the Adobe PDF Services API , the Adobe PDF Embed API, the Adobe Document Generation API,  Adobe PDF Extract API and Adobe PDF Accessibility Auto-Tag API.
+Adobe Document Services has five main APIs: the Adobe PDF Services API , the Adobe PDF Embed API, the Adobe Document Generation API, the Adobe PDF Extract API and Adobe PDF Accessibility Auto-Tag API.
 The latter two APIs and their SDKs are bundled into Adobe PDF Services API as part of a paid offering.
 PDF Embed API is a free offering.
 These APIs automate the generation, manipulation, and transformation of document content via a set of modern cloud-based web services.
 They help you deliver simpler, faster, and branded experiences so that you control user interaction with your documents, streamline PDF workflows and promote usage and retention.

 With tools and language support that caters to developers’ existing skill sets, you can now create compelling and consistent PDF experiences, including viewing, exporting, creating and working with PDFs.